See procedure Infant risk assessment and response decision for tasks that must be undertaken.

 Infant response - prioritise for allocation

-The team manager should consider the risk issues as documented in the risk assessment and the case planning direction for the infant and determine prioritisation for allocation.
+The team manager should consider the risk issues as documented in the risk assessment and permanency objective for the infant and determine prioritisation for allocation.

 Considerations for allocation should consider, the risk assessment and in particular the consequence and probability of harm, the case plan for the infant and the need to conduct fortnightly visits.
 Allocation should be considered in the context of the case allocation advice.